olutosinbanjo/direction_field/doc/loop_grid/readme.md

 Functionality : To create a rectangular grid of a few one hundred points.

-The for loop in python can be to create a rectangular grid out of two defined one-dimensional (1-D) arrays.
+The for loop in python can be used to create a rectangular grid out of two defined one-dimensional (1-D) arrays.

 The for loop identifiers represent the indexing of the grid.